 Renko bars ensure that you have a cleaner and neater representation of price action.
 If you’re having a hard time reading the price on a candlestick chart, maybe it’s time to look in another direction.
 Trading with our profitable Renko strategy can be the perfect fit for you.

-We truly believe that Forex Renko charts are more suitable for a lot of traders who still struggle to analyze a candlestick chart.
+We truly believe that Forex Renko charts are more suitable for traders who still struggle to analyze a candlestick chart.
 The Renko trading strategies presented through this trading guide are just an introduction into the world of Renko bricks.
-We hope you now have a clear idea of what are the possibilities by using this new charting technique.
+We hope you now have a clear idea of what the possibilities are by using this new charting technique.
 Don't forget to read our Chart Pattern Trading Strategy.

 Thank you for reading!